willwin4sure/vault/🦾Sensorimotor Learning/Stochastic Bandits/Stochastic Bandits.md

 > [!idea]
 > For an algorithm to work across different bandit problems, we actually want to use ==minimax optimality==.

-This means that we want to find a policy $\pi$ that minimizes regret given an *adversarial* bandit problem setup.
+This means that we want to find a policy $\pi$ that minimizes regret given an *adversarial* bandit problem setup decided by nature.
+This is similar to [[Minimax Hypothesis Testing|minimax hypothesis testing]] from inference, but we are choosing a learning algorithm, not a hypothesis.

 > [!claim]
 > A lower bound on the minimax regret is $C\sqrt{ NT }$ for some constant $C>0$.